naytev/naytev-blog/_posts/2018-5-8-facebook-q1-2018-earnings-call.md

         * Developers and App Privacy

-* Facebook will continuing to invest in Safety, Security and Privacy:
+* Facebook will be continuing to invest in Safety, Security and Privacy:

     * **Implementing New Technology:**

         * Restricting data developers can access

         * Investing/Building in advanced AI tools to remove

             * Detect and remove fake accounts

             * Ahead of the elections France, Germany and Alabama

     * **Investing in Operations/People**

         * 20,000 people for content review + security team

         * Including those with language skills to detect hate speech in all languages (like Myanmar)

     * **Protecting Political Discourse**

         * Making Ads More Transparent:

             * FB Ads are currently held to a higher standard than TV or Print Advertisements

             * Users Will be Able to See:

               *  Who is Running an Ad

               * Who the Advertiser targeting

               * How much the Advertiser is paying

               * What other messages they’re sending to different people/target audiences

         * Additionally, large/Political Pages need to be verified by government ID

     * Completing these changes before the US MidTerm Elections and worldwide elections in Mexico, Brazil, India, Pakistan and more

 * **Responsibility to Keep Moving Forward:**